ortus-docs/commandbox-docs/README.md

 # Versioning
-ColdBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format:
+CommandBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format:

 ```
 <major>.<minor>.<patch>